9 Places for the Tastiest Sarson ka Saag and Makki ki Roti in Delhi

 This is a busy spot, even in off hours, with many families and locals – always a good sign!
 Don’t hesitate to share a table if there’s no empty ones – otherwise you might be waiting a while.

-On a side note, the famous Amar Colony Furniture Market is just down the road (about 3 minutes walk) from this dhaba.
+The famous Amar Colony Furniture Market is just down the road (3 minutes walk) from this dhaba.
 Even if you’re not looking for furniture, this quirky and unique market is worth seeing.

 This is a very casual dhaba right in the heart of Old Delhi at the top of Chandni Chowk near Fatehpuri Masjid.
 This place is not fancy at all but shot to fame after a visit from Jamie Oliver when he confirmed the restaurant as “the king of naan.”